The Top 10 Most Haunted Places in Colorado

 Wandering Ghosts

-Today, those who dare enter the hotel are likely to see one of the many apparitions said to wander Hotel Colorado.
+Today, those who dare enter the hotel are likely to see one of the many apparitions said to wander this haunted Colorado hotel.
 Many guests say they have seen spirits floating through its vast hallways or circling the lawn at night.

 Either way, with the horrors seen during the war, it’s easy to understand why such a place would be haunted.
 Many buildings were used as either primary or makeshift hospitals to care for the wounded.

-Most of those places that are still around have a long history of hauntings taking place within their walls.
+Most of those places that have such a long history naturally become some of the most haunted in Colorado.

 4. The Ghost of St. Elmo